-7.2.
+4.2.
 SECTION 16: ANNUAL BUDGET

-- a) The council must approve the annual budget before the start of the financial year to which it relates. - b) The mayor must table the annual budget at least ninety days before the start of such financial year. - c) The capital budget may extend over three years, provided that it is separated into annual appropriations for that period.
+- ii.
+The council must approve the annual budget before the start of the financial year to which it relates. - iii.
+The mayor must table the annual budget at least ninety days before the start of such financial year. - iv.
+The capital budget may extend over three years, provided that it is separated into annual appropriations for that period.

-7.3.
+4.3.
 SECTION 17: CONTENTS OF ANNUAL BUDGETS AND SUPPORTING DOCUMENTS.

-a) The budget must be as prescribed in the municipal budget and reporting regulation and must be divided into a capital and an operating budget.
+- i.
+The budget must be as prescribed in the municipal budget and reporting regulation and must be divided into a capital and an operating budget. - ii.
+The budget must reflect the realistically expected revenues by major source for the budget year concerned. - iii.
+The expenses reflected in the budget must be divided into votes. - iv.
+The budget must also contain the foregoing information for the two financial years following the financial year to which the budget relates, as well as the actual revenues and expenses for the year before the current year, and the estimated revenues and expenses fro the current year.

-- b) The budget must reflect the realistically expected revenues by major source for the budget year concerned. - c) The expenses reflected in the budget must be divided into votes. - d) The budget must also contain the foregoing information for the two financial years following the financial year to which the budget relates, as well as the actual revenues and expenses for the year before the current year, and the estimated revenues and expenses for the current year. - e) The budget must be accompanied by all the following documents: - Draft resolutions approving the budget and levying property rates, other taxes and tariffs for the year concerned; - Draft resolutions (where applicable) amending the IDP and the budget related policies; - Measurable performance objectives for each budget vote, taking into account the council's IDP; - The projected cash flows for the financial year by revenue sources and expenditure votes: - Any proposed amendments to the IDP; - Any proposed amendment to the budget-related policies; which include amongst others Budget policy, Rates policy, Investment policy, Borrowing policy, Credit control and debt collection policy, Tariff policy, Supply chain management policy etc. - The cost to the council of the salaries, allowances and other benefits of its political office bears and other councilor, the municipal manager, the chief financial officer and other senior managers; - Particulars of any proposed allocations or grants to other municipalities, municipal entitles, external mechanism assisting the municipality in service delivery, other organs of state, and organizations such as NGOs, welfare institution; - Particular of the council; investments; and - Various information in regard to municipal entities under shared or sole control of the council.
+- v.
+The budget must be accompanied by all the following documents: - a) Draft resolutions approving the budget and levying property rates, other taxes and tariffs for the year concerned; - b) Draft resolutions(where applicable)amending the IDP and the budget related policies; - c) Measurable performance objectives for each budget vote, taking into account the council's IDP: - d) The projected cash flows for the financial year by revenue sources and expenditure votes; - e) Any proposed amendments to the IDP; - f) Any proposed amendment to the budget-related policies; which include amongst others Budget policy, Rates policy, Investment policy, Borrowing policy, Credit control and debt collection policy, Tariff policy, Supply chain management policy etc. - g) The cost to the council of the salaries, allowances and other benefits of its political office bears and other councilor, the municipal manager, the chief financial officer and other senior managers; - h) Particulars of any proposed allocations or grants to other municipalities, municipal entitles, external mechanism assisting the municipality in service delivery, other organs of state, and organizations such as NGOs, welfare institution; - i) Particular of the council;investments;and - yarious information in regard to municipal entities under shared or sole control of the council.

-7.4.
+4.4.
 SECTION 18: FUNDING OF EXPENDITURES